ryantd42/NY-Legislative-Git/2023/A4243B-2023/bill.md

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Short  title.
-This act maybe known and cited as the "New York wildlife crossing act".
+This act shall be known and may be cited as the "New York wildlife crossing act".
   § 2.
 For the purposes of this act:
   "Wildlife crossing" means  a  structure  designed  or  retrofitted  to enable  wildlife  to  successfully  cross  roads  and other human-caused barriers to wildlife movement.
-Such crossings may include  but  not  be limited to culverts, bridges, wildlife underpass tunnels, wildlife over- pass bridges, and fencing associated with such structures.
+Such crossings may include  but  not  be

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02060-05-4
+  LBD02060-07-4
- A. 4243--A  2
+ A. 4243--B  2

+ limited to culverts, bridges, wildlife underpass tunnels, wildlife over- pass bridges, and fencing associated with such structures.
   §  3.
 The department of transportation and the New York state thruway authority is hereby authorized and  directed  to  assess  all  highways, thruways,  and parkways in the state for potential wildlife crossings to